vinayak-mehta/present/docs/codio.rst

 codio
 =====

-A codio is a pre-recorded code block which can be useful for live demos.
+A codio is a pre-recorded playable code block which can be useful for live demos.

 .. image:: _static/codio.gif